dadaPipes/SharpMermaid/SharpMermaid.Docs/docs/features/GeneratePhysicalProjectDiagram.md

 **Then** the generated file **must** be created at `{cwd}/Diagrams/PhysicalDiagram.mmd` **And** the console must display:
-"Created new file 'mermaid.md' at '{cwd}/Diagrams/PhysicalDiagram.mmd'" TODO: ADD THIS UNDER RULES !!!
+Created new file 'mermaid.md' at '{cwd}/Diagrams/PhysicalDiagram.mmd'
 **And** the file **must** imclude:

 - A title: TestSolution